 Flowers of the poppy species have 4 to 6 petals that are showy and may be of almost any color and some have markings.
 Bees use poppies as a pollen source

-Most of those seeds have went through a sterilization process or are low quality and they will yield low quality flower stock or they will not grow at all.
+Most of those seeds have gone through a sterilization process or are low quality and they will yield low-quality flower stock or they will not grow at all.

 Search Amazon to see what seeds have the best reviews.
 This will give you the best success.

 You can sow the seeds of poppies in either the spring or the fall.

 • Midwest – Plant poppy seed before snow in fall.
 Otherwise store seed in refrigerator until spring planting.